redpesk-common/spawn-binding/docs/1-architecture_presentation.md

 # Architecture presentation

-spawn-binding exposes a standard HTML5 service base on AFB security framework to launch 'children-processes' under secure container sandboxes.
+spawn-binding exposes throught a standard set of REST/Websocket APIs a simple mecahnism to launch within secure sandbox containers your prefered shell/script or Linux commands.

 spawn-binding may start any binary/script Linux command that support a non-interactive mode.
 It security model scale from basic Linux access control based on uid/gid to advanced Linux security model with cgroups,capability,seccomp and namespaces.
 Output generated during children execution on stdout/srderr are send back to HTML client interface as standard AFB events.